liuxy1103/EMADS/README.md

 ## Model Zoo

-We provide the trained models at GoogleDrive, including the pre-trained localization model and two segmentation models with backnones (3D UNet and Swin UNETR).
+We provide the trained models at GoogleDrive, including the pre-trained localization model and two segmentation models with different backnones (3D UNet and Swin UNETR).

 | Models                         | Download                                                     |
 | ------------------------------ | ------------------------------------------------------------ |